 - 1. The FEDERAL RESERVE SYSTEM (THE FED) is a semiprivate organization that decides how much money to put into circulation. - 2.
 MONETARY POLICY is the management of the monetary supply and interest rates; it is controlled by the Fed. - a.
 When the economy is booming, the Fed tends to RAISE INTEREST RATES. - b.
 LOWERING INTEREST RATES encourages more business borrowing. - c.
 Raising and lowering interest rates helps control the rapid ups and downs of the economy. - d.
-In 2010-2011, the Fed kept interest rates near zero, but the economy remained sluggish. - 3.
-The Federal Reserve also controls the MONEY SUPPLY.
+In 2010-2014, the Fed kept interest rates near zero, but the economy remained sluggish. - 3.
+The Federal Reserve also controls the MONEY SUPPLY. - a.
+The MORE MONEY the Fed makes available to businesspeople, the FASTER THE ECON-OMY GROWS. - b.
+To SLOW THE ECONOMY, the Fed LOW-ERS the money supply. - 4.
+The economic goal is to keep the economy growing.